Baron-von-Riedesel/WL32/WL/Readme.txt

  MAKE.BAT           create WL.EXE with JWasm and WL32, (J)Wlink or MS link
  MAKEM.BAT          create WL.EXE with Masm v6+ and WL32, (J)Wlink or MS link

- The assembler ( JWasm and Masm ) is launched with the "Masm v5 compatibility" option -Zm.
+ The assembler ( JWasm or Masm ) is launched with the "Masm v5 compatibility" option -Zm.
 Masm v6 seems to have a small problem then: uninitialized data defined in the _BSS segment may trigger the creation of OMF LEDATA records.
  This in turn causes the linker to add the contents of this section to the